-The Center for Nutritional Psychology (CNP) was founded in 2013 by M. Ephimia Morphew-Lu (Ephi) and Dr. Amanda Hull to support the development of the field of Nutritional Psychology, and to serve as an online resource for those seeking to understand the role that diet plays in mood and mental health.
+The Center for Nutritional Psychology (CNP) is a non-profit educational organization dedicated to fostering the development of the area of study known as nutritional psychology.
+CNP was founded in 2013 by M. Ephimia Morphew-Lu (Ephi) and Dr. Amanda Hull to support the development of the field of Nutritional Psychology, and to serve as an online resource for those seeking to understand the role that diet plays in mood and mental health.
 CNP’s mission is to provide mental health professionals, dietitians, health coaches, physicians, researchers, educators, students, parents, and other interested individuals with access to research, information, and tools in the field of Nutritional Psychology.
 We believe that mental health professionals should have access to formal training in the science of how food affects mood, behavior, and mental health, and that Nutritional Psychology should be considered a core concept in the mental healthcare system.
 CNP obtained status as a 501(c)(3) non-profit organization in early 2021, and has become an official sponsor of continuing education for psychologists and other mental health professionals.
 CNP is committed to providing an inclusive and welcoming environment for all staff members, volunteers, contractors, partners, students, and members.

 Having retired the previous Certificate in NP program hosted by JFK University, we are now in the process of releasing next-generation courses in Nutritional Psychology.